Seekatar/seekatar.github.io/_posts/2023-01-06-problem-details.md

 ### DeveloperExceptionPage + MyMiddleware (5)

-This loses my middleware and returns the same as DeveloperExceptionPage (1) above.
+Since I have `UseDeveloperExceptionPage` after my middleware in `Program.cs`, it catches the exception instead of my middleware, so the output is like DeveloperExceptionPage (1) above.

 ### CustomProblemDetails + MyMiddleware (6)